ehrpg/qstar/docs/character/index.md

 > [Health](/character/#health-hp) represents the character's overall condition.

-If [Health](/character/#health-hp) drops to zero, the character dies.
-A GM may even reduce certain values of the character such as abilities when a lot of [Health](/character/#health-hp) is lost.
-Also, a GM may give the character a flaw if damaged badly, e.g. when losing an eye.
+If [Health](/character/#health-hp) drops to zero or below, the character is *dying*.
+A *dying* character has to make a [Might](/character#might) check the first time he drops to or below zero, and every time he receives damage while in a *dying* state.
+On a failed check the character falls unconcious.
+If the check succeeds, the character retains conciousnes.

+Outside of combat, a *dying* character loses one HP per minute, until he receives medical attention.

+A character that drops to or below his HP in negative dies.

 !!! summary "Maximum [Health](/character/#health-hp)"
     <div class="formula formula-top formula-bottom">
-        <span data-bracket-bottom="Base">40</span> ±
+        <span data-bracket-bottom="Base">12</span> ±
-        <span data-bracket-top="Ability Modifier">Might</span> x
+        <span data-bracket-top="Ability Modifier">Might</span>
+        <span data-bracket-bottom="Base">x2</span>
-        <span data-bracket-bottom="Base">5</span> ±
+        <span></span> ±
         <span data-bracket-top="Perks / Flaws / Race">Circumstance</span>
     </div>